 Talk Therapy

-Compassion and acceptance, by addressing any guilt and shame and working towards the “I am a good enough mother”
+Offering compassion and acceptance by addressing guilt and shame, and moving towards the belief of “I am a good enough mother”

-Deconstructing societies norms around birth and the unfair expectations put upon mothers
+Challenging societal norms around childbirth and the unrealistic expectations placed on mothers

 Mindfulness

-We all know the body and mind and intrinsically linked.
-Mindfulness helps with grounding, anchoring, and self-regulation techniques to maintain balance in the nervous system,
+We all understand that the body and mind are fundamentally connected.
+Mindfulness aids in grounding, anchoring, and self-regulation techniques to maintain nervous system balance,

-Guided Meditation & Visualization - This mindful practice works on eliminating fear, tension and self-doubt and transforming to confidence, calm and control EG: visualizations of letting go mentally and physically.
+Guided Meditation & Visualization - This mindful practice focuses on removing fear, tension, and self-doubt, transforming them into confidence, calmness, and control, e.g., visualizations of mentally and physically letting go.

-Controlled Breathing - Grounding techniques to keep your body out of the fight-or-flight mode to enable you into a window of tolerance thus enabling the parasympathetic nervous system to regulate on an even keel
+Controlled Breathing - Grounding techniques to keep your body from entering fight-or-flight mode, allowing you to remain within a window of tolerance, thus enabling the parasympathetic nervous system to maintain stability

-Positive Affirmations – The power of positive thinking is very important it helps you to trust, stay calm and open and allows for self-compassion and acceptance
+Positive Affirmations – The power of positive thinking is crucial; it helps you trust, stay calm and open, and fosters self-compassion and acceptance

 CBT

-In this way, the old traumatic memory is updated with new information that affirms the person’s safety and begins to make the memory feel less powerful.
+This process updates the old traumatic memory with new information that reassures the person’s safety, making the memory feel less overwhelming.

-TF-CBT may also include exposure, such as taking small steps to visit the hospital in which the trauma occurred.
-This can be particularly useful when any avoidance symptoms are stopping the person from living their daily life.
+TF-CBT might also involve exposure, such as gradually visiting the hospital where the trauma took place.
+This can be especially beneficial when avoidance symptoms prevent the person from carrying out their daily activities.

-Other CBT models, including mindfulness and shame-focused interventions
+Other CBT approaches, including mindfulness and shame-focused interventions

 EMDR

-EMDR is a structured therapy that encourages the patient to briefly focus on the trauma memory while simultaneously experiencing bilateral stimulation (typically eye movements), which is associated with a reduction in the vividness and emotion associated with the trauma memories.
-The experience is still remembered, but the fight, flight, or freeze response from the original event is resolved.
-The experience can now be processed and managed enabling a functional communication between the amygdala (the alarm signal for stressful events), the hippocampus (which assists with learning, including memories about safety and danger), and the prefrontal cortex (which analyses and controls behaviour and emotion).
-Instead of experiencing PTSD whereby the client is frozen in time, constantly experiencing the past trauma in the present.
-EMDR with ‘ground’ a mother into the here and now, reminding them that they are safe.
+EMDR is a structured therapy that prompts the patient to briefly concentrate on the trauma memory while simultaneously undergoing bilateral stimulation (usually through eye movements), which is linked to a decrease in the intensity and emotion associated with the trauma memories.
+The experience is still recalled, but the fight, flight, or freeze response from the original event is resolved.
+This allows the experience to be processed and managed, enabling effective communication between the amygdala (the alarm signal for stressful events), the hippocampus (which aids in learning, including memories related to safety and danger), and the prefrontal cortex (which analyzes and regulates behavior and emotion).
+Instead of enduring PTSD, where the client is stuck in time, continually reliving the past trauma in the present, EMDR will ‘ground’ a mother in the here and now, reminding them that they are safe.

 Somatic Experiencing